 Nasser Khasawneh

-Middle East Chairman and Head of TMT Sector at Eversheds Sutherland
+Middle East Chairman at Eversheds Sutherland

 Nasser Ali Khasawneh is Eversheds Sutherland's Middle East Chairman and Head of the firm's TMT sector.
 Early in his career, he worked at the United Nations Compensation Commission, adjudicating compensation claims arising from Iraq's invasion of Kuwait in 1991.
 He then served as in-house Legal Counsel at Procter and Gamble and as Corporate Attorney for Microsoft Corporation before establishing Khasawneh & Associates in 2003, which later merged with Eversheds Sutherland.
 Nasser is currently serving as Co-Chair of the IBA's Arab Regional Forum.